Students consult with their faculty advisors for help in selecting appropriate courses to fulfill degree requirements.

 Course rubrics and numbers (e.g., ENG 123 or EDU 362) indicate the academic area of study and the level of the course being offered.
 Numbers in the 100's usually signify beginning level courses, 200's intermediate level, and 300's and 400's advanced level.

 Each course carries a certain amount of academic credit.
 For example, a two credit course generally meets two 50 minute periods each week (or the equivalent), while a three credit course meets three 50 minute periods each week.
 Some four credit courses include laboratory sections in addition to class time.
 The number of credits assigned to a course is indicated by the number in parentheses following its title.
 Students need to be aware that faculty generally expect them to spend at least two hours out of class preparing for every hour spent in class.

 Schedule of Course Offerings

 Not every course listed is offered every semester.
 Courses that have not been taught recently are labeled inactive.
-For information about when inactive courses will be taught again, contact the division chair.
+For information about when inactive courses will be taught again, contact the department chair.
 For advising purposes, we have attempted to indicate when courses will normally be offered.
 However, there may be occasions when the schedule needs to be changed.
 The course offerings booklet, available on-line, lists the courses actually offered in a given semester.
 In order to complete all requirements in an academic degree program most efficiently, students need to plan ahead to take courses when they are offered.
 See your advisor for more information.